LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/kb_advSettings2.png">

 {: .important}
-For the names of the JSON nodes for the content links, see farther below in this topic.
+For the names of the JSON nodes for the content links, see the JSON reference farther below in this topic.

 #### Configure the dialog in the bot